Demand estimation without outside good shares: Identification without knowledge of outside-good shares

 By plugging this in \eqref{eq:elasticity_own}, we obtain the following formula for the own-elasticity:

-By combining this with the identified sets in Theorem \ref{thm:Id_set_expression}, we obtain an identified set for the own-price elasticity.
+By combining \eqref{eq:elasticity_own2} with the identified sets in Theorem \ref{thm:Id_set_expression}, we obtain an identified set for the own-price elasticity.
 This identified set is denoted by $\mathcal{E}_{jj}(\tilde{s},x,p)$ and specified in the next theorem.
-The result also includes identified sets for the cross-price elasticities, markups, diversion ratios, and shares.
+The result also includes identified sets for the cross-price elasticities, markups, and diversion ratios.

-\begin{theorem}[Identified set for other equilibrium objects] Assume the conditions in Theorem \ref{thm:Id_set_expression}.
-Then, the identified set for the own-price elasticity of product $j=1,\dots,J$ in a market with observables $(\tilde{s},x,p)$ is given by:
+\begin{theorem}[Identified set for other quantities of interest] Assume the conditions in Theorem \ref{thm:Id_set_expression}.
+Then, the identified set for the own-price elasticity of product $j=1,\dots, J$ in a market with observables $w= (\tilde{s},x,p,z)$ is given by:

-In turn, the identified set for the cross-price elasticity of product $j=1,\dots,J$ with respect to the price of product $k\neq j$ in a market with observables $(\tilde{s},x,p)$ is given by:
+In turn, the identified set for the cross-price elasticity of product $j=1,\dots, J$ with respect to the price of product $k\neq j$ in a market with observables $w$ is given by:

-Also, the identified set for the markup of product $j=1,\dots,J$ in a market with observables $(\tilde{s},x,p)$ is given by:
+Also, the identified set for the markup of product $j=1,\dots,J$ in a market with observables $w$ is given by: